 Once you’re in the market to buy or sell a home, you’re going to notice every little thing you hear about the housing market.

 It could be on the TV, a headline or article online, friends, family, coworkers — everyone has an opinion on how the real estate market is doing.
 The problem is, most of what you hear is based upon national data, trends, and statistics.
 Even if it’s “local” insight, it’s often still too broad and general.

 Real estate markets are very localized.
 They vary between towns and cities, and from one neighborhood or price range to the next.
 But, like many other areas around the country, real estate is seeing some cooling due to rising inflation, interest rates and fears of a recession.
-That said, the housing market in Green Valley is still a “sellers market” due to relatively low inventory and short times on market.
+That said, the housing market in Green Valley is still a “strong sellers market” due to historically low inventory, short times on market, and low interest rates.